mohammadazeemwani/Row-A-text-editor/README.md

 ## Design Choices

-- I initially had help as part of status bar just like original kilo but then I decided after seeing some of my friends just forgot about it after typing while using that help should always be present so I moved it to top.
-Current line is highlighed by having the current line number with inverted colours.

-- I initially was going to develop it in one single file just like the original kilo editor but then I decided to split it up it different files and later also into different headers.
+- The *help-section* was initially the part of *status-bar* just like in the [kilo](https://viewsourcecode.org/snaptoken/kilo/index.html) (*guide I was following*), where *help-section* disappeared as soon as someone begins to write.
+My friends, after using it for the very first time, complained about the same to be a UserExperience flaw; which I addressed by moving the *help-section* altogether to the top of the interface (*where it now persists*).

+- Indication of *Current-line* is done by highlighting the line number at left-most of each row.
+Inverted colors are used to provide a nice visual distinction.

+- Source code is in accordance with ***separation of concerns*** which I did as oppose to bloating source in a single file.

 - I was ignoring the malloc, realloc issues error, but later decided to handle them using my die function for robustness.

 ## Future Plans
-- I might implement CTRL-E which will provide AI explanations for selected text.
+- To provide AI explanation of selected text • Using `CTRL`+`E`
+- To provide shortcut for "Save and Exit" scenario.